jenkinsci/delphix-plugin/README.md

 #### Advanced Settings

-It is possible to share assets created between build steps.
-For instance, if you wanted to create a bookmark from a container and then restore a different container with the newly created bookmark.
-The create operation for both Self Service Containers and Bookmarks will have their output saved if the "Save to Properties" box is checked.
-The Self Service Container operation "restore" requires a Bookmark for reference.
-This Bookmark can be loaded a previous build step when "Load Bookmark from Properties" is checked.
-Likewise, the referenced Self Service Container in the Bookmark build step can be loaded from the properties file.
+It is possible to share assets created between build steps.The provision operation have their output saved in properties file.

 ## <a id="links"></a>Links